 If you've received your examination results and are waiting for a re-mark, please note that this will need to be entered as a priority re-mark.
 You do not need to contact the University until the outcome of the re-mark is known.

-If you've met the conditions of your offer, but only if you've not been successful at your first choice, UCAS will notify you that your Insurance Choice place at the University of Central Lancashire has been confirmed.
-However, check UCAS Track, as your Firm Choice university may have accepted you even with different grades.
+If you've met the conditions of your insurance choice, but haven't been successful at your firm choice, UCAS will notify you that your insurance choice has been confirmed.
+However, check UCAS Hub (previously UCAS Track) as your firm choice university may have accepted you even with different grades.

-If you'd like to defer entry and start your course in September 2023, please email confirmation to the Admissions Team indicating clearly in the subject line of the message that your enquiry relates to deferred entry.
-You should also include your full name and UCAS Personal ID, and the reason you wish to change your year of entry.
+If you'd like to defer entry and start your course in September 2024, please email confirmation to the Admissions Team.
+You should indicate clearly in the subject line of the message that your enquiry relates to deferred entry.
+You should also include your full name, UCAS Personal ID, and the reason you wish to change your year of entry.
 We will then consider the request depending on the course and availability of places.

 If you decide not to take up your place at UCLan you can choose to be released into Clearing.
 This will allow you to seek a place at another institution.